Ronak0020/discord-utility/README.md

 // ======== Default Options for embed =========
 // null means Not set.
-options.buttons = false //make it true to use buttons instead of reactions for page navigation options.title = null, //embed.title options.color = "#0000ff", //embed.color
-options.args = null, //Whether to use numbers for page navigation or not.
+options.buttons = false //make it true to use buttons instead of reactions for page navigation options.watermark = false //Use `DiscordUtility.setWatermark()` in main file to set a watermark and view in embeds if this is true options.title = null, //embed.title options.color = "#0000ff", //embed.color options.args = null, //Whether to use numbers for page navigation or not.
 To enable, replace "null" with the argument of the message